ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 Mbed OS provides two types of IPv6 based mesh networks:

-* 6LoWPAN_ND, loosely following the Zigbee-IP specification.
+- 6LoWPAN_ND, loosely following the Zigbee-IP specification.
-* Thread, following the specification from Thread Group.
+- Thread, following the specification from Thread Group.

-Nanostack is the networking stack which provides both of these protocols.
-For more information on the stack internals, refer to [Nanostack documentation](/docs/v5.7/tutorials/mesh.html#nanostack).
-Application developers use Nanostack through Mbed Mesh API.
+Nanostack is the networking stack that provides both of these protocols.
+For more information on the stack internals, please refer to the [Nanostack documentation](/docs/v5.7/tutorials/mesh.html#nanostack).
+Application developers use Nanostack through the Mbed Mesh API.

-The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the application can use the Mbed C++ socket APIs to create a socket to start communication with a remote peer.
+The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network.
+When successfully connected, the application can use the Mbed C++ socket APIs to create a socket to start communication with a remote peer.

-The `NanostackEthernetInterface` is provided for Ethernet.
+Mbed OS provides `NanostackEthernetInterface` for Ethernet.

 ##### Supported mesh networking modes